-Jasper County, Georgia Genealogy Guide
+Jasper County, Georgia Records

 Jasper County, Georgia (Map It) was created on December 10, 1807 from Baldwin County.
 Jasper County was originally called Randolph County until 1812 when portions of Newton County was added to Jasper in 1822, 1834 (repealed 1841) and 1850, a part of Walton County was added in 1820.
 Part of Jasper County was set off to Morgan County in 1815, part to Newton County in 1821.
 Jasper County was named in honor of Originally named after Representative John Randolph of Virginia.
 In 1812 name was changed and named after Sergeant William Jasper (1750-1779), a hero of the Revolutionary War.
-Learn More About State of Georgia History.

 A Map of Jasper County, Georgia contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.